Leviathan-777/exercise-02/README.md

 Then the program should write data to output_data.json.

-Alternatively it can be run in the docker container by using these commands in terminal from exercises directory:
+Alternatively it can be run in the Docker container by using these commands in terminal from exercises directory:
 1. docker build -t exercise02-solution .
 2. docker run -it exercise02-solution
 3. ./exercise02_solution